Chaining rules

 to the end of this block.
 Let’s try this to see what happens.

-Add the plot step
+subdirectory for the plot

 OUTPUT